alessandrovalenti/normalizing-flow/README.md

 This repository provides a simple implementation of Normalizing Flows using PyTorch.
-Normalizing Flows are a class of generative models that transform a simple base distribution into a complex target distribution via a sequence of invertible transformations.
+Done for didactical purposes.